MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/nc-iddcx-pfn_iddcxadaptersetrenderadapter.md

 ---
 UID: NC:iddcx.PFN_IDDCXADAPTERSETRENDERADAPTER
 title: PFN_IDDCXADAPTERSETRENDERADAPTER
-description: PFN_IDDCXADAPTERSETRENDERADAPTER is a pointer to a system-implemented function that sets the preferred render adapter on which to render the swapchains for the specified adapter. tech.root: display ms.assetid: 0a4cd4b6-a6a2-4f23-9775-bddab232fded ms.author: windowsdriverdev
+description: PFN_IDDCXADAPTERSETRENDERADAPTER is a pointer to an OS callback function that sets the preferred render adapter on which to render the swapchains for the specified adapter. tech.root: display ms.assetid: 0a4cd4b6-a6a2-4f23-9775-bddab232fded ms.author: windowsdriverdev